-Students who place into ENG 1042 may take ENG 1043 or ENG 1060 to complete first year English.
+\Students who place into ENG 1042 must also take ENG 1060 to complete first-year English.

-Students must complete a minimum of one Arts and Humanities (AH) and once Social Science (SS) elective.
+\\ Students must complete a minimum of one Arts and Humanities (AH) and once Social Science (SS) elective.

-Must be taken at least once; may be repeated for credit
+\\\ Must be taken at least once; may be repeated for credit